Chapter 4: The Altar

 No drugs.
 No sex.
 Just transformation.

-I was living in light for the first time.
+I was living in the light for the first time.
+Boldly facing reality for the first time.

 Then I met her.